bbros-dev/dockcross/README.rst

 Extra arguments to pass to the ``docker run`` or ``podman run`` command.
 Quote the entire set of args if they contain spaces.
-Per-project dockcross configuration
+Per-project ocix configuration
 -----------------------------------

-If a shell script named ``.dockcross`` is found in the current directory where the dockcross script is started, it is executed before the dockcross script ``command`` argument.
+If a shell script named ``.ocix`` is found in the current directory where the ocix script is started, it is executed before the ocix script ``command`` argument.
 The shell script is expected to have a shebang like ``#!/usr/bin/env bash``.